 This is one reason why I do not recommend to use your web server for sending email, instead use an external service (see below).

-Due to the reasons mentioned above, and for general email reliability and business continuity, I generally recommend separating your email from your website hosting and using an external email provider such as Google G Suite or at the very least an SMTP relay service for your website email.
+Due to the reasons mentioned above, for the best reliability and business continuity, I generally recommend separating your email from your website hosting and using an external email provider such as Google G Suite or at the very least an SMTP relay service for your website email.

 Gmail or G Suite